Schedule a FREE Confidential Evaluation.

-Today a whopping 38% of all daily media interactions happen on “second screens”.
+Today, 38 percent of all daily media interactions happen on “second screens”.

 With annual attorney television advertising approaching the $650 million mark, and a handful of law firms spending over $10 million each on campaigns, there’s no doubt TV ads are still valued as an earnest investment in the legal vertical.
 But while the reach of TV simply cannot be replicated, the “first screen” is only one “touchpoint” in increasingly essential multiscreen marketing strategies.